mtralka/PyFMask/README.md

 ### Install from pre-built '.whl'

-Although this package is not listed on PyPi due to project restrictions, we can achieve the same function result from distributing the project `.whl`s and installing locally through pip/pipx/etc.
+We can achieve the same function result from distributing the project `.whl`s and installing locally through pip/pipx/etc.

 - `pip install path/to/.whl`